Equivalences of LLT polynomials via lattice paths: LLT polynomials

-namely with $v$ and $w$ on the same content line and $w$ in a later shape, and $u$ on a content line one smaller, in the same row as $w$, and (iii) if $u, w$ are in row $r$ of $\beta^{(j)}/\gamma^{(j)}$, then $u$ and $w$ must be between the cells $(r, \gamma^{(j)}_r-1), (r, \beta^{(j)}_r+1)$, inclusive.
-It is important to note that while $v$ must be a cell in $\bg$, we allow the cells $u$ and $w$ to not be in any of the skew shapes, in which case $u$ must be at the end of some row in $\bm{\gamma}$ and $w$ must be the cell directly to the right of the end of some row in $\bm{\beta}$.
+namely, with $v$ and $w$ on the same content line but in different shapes, with $w$ in (or adjacent to) a row of a later shape, and $u$ on a content line one smaller, in the same row as $w$. \item[iii] If $u, w$ are in row $r$ of $\beta^{(j)}/\gamma^{(j)}$, then $u$ and $w$ must be between the cells $(r, \gamma^{(j)}_r-1)$ and $(r, \beta^{(j)}_r+1)$, inclusively. \end{enumerate} It is important to note that while $v$ must be a cell in $\bg$, we allow the cells $u$ and $w$ to not be in any of the skew shapes.
+We allow $u$ to possibly be one cell to the left of the start of a row in the skew diagram, and we allow $w$ to possibly be one cell to the right of the end of a row in the skew diagram.
+If there is a row of length zero then both $u$ and $w$ can lie outside the diagram.

 \begin{definition} Let $\bg$ be a tuple of skew partitions and let $T \in \SSYT(\bg)$.
-Let $a, b, c$ be the entries in the cells of a triple $(u, v, w)$, where we set $a = 0$ and $c=\infty$ if the respective cell is not in $\bg$.
+Let $a, b, c$ be the entries in the cells of a triple $(u, v, w)$ respectively, where we set $a = 0$ and $c=\infty$ if the respective cell is not in $\bg$.
 Given the triple of entries \ytableausetup{nobaseline}

 we say this is a {\em coinversion triple} of $T$ if $a \leq b \leq c$. \end{definition}